skumar-r/angular-todo-app-antd/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-After completion of build, Copy the contents from  `dist/angular-todo-app-antd` to `dist/`

 ## Check for CapacitorJS CLI